sjasthi/alambana/.main/alambanafoundation_repository/php/Prerequisites - readme.txt

 Open your web browser.
 Visit http://localhost/alambana/.

 Now, you should be able to access the alambana website locally on your system using XAMPP.
-Please make sure that the website files are structured correctly within the alambanafoundation.org folder inside the htdocs directory.
+Please make sure that the website files are structured correctly within the alambana folder inside the htdocs directory.